This is where you can share your special recipe that was passed along t...

 Making a small batch of the chili and filling the kitchen with those special smells brought back memories for all of us.
 We loved it but recognized that our eating habits and tastes had changed since 1965…so we set about finding ways to retain the original aroma, flavor and eating experience and make the product lighter eating with less fat and healthier ingredients.

-When we talked with the family, we learned that not only do they grow great heritage beans, they grow for most of the distributors, including our friends at Rancho Gordo and others.
+When we talked with the family, we learned that not only do they grow great heritage beans, they grow for many distributors.
 They really wanted to concentrate on what they do best – grow great products – and wanted to know if we would be interested in partnering with them as a marketer.
 We agreed in no time!

 Why Heritage Beans?